Guides

 /* Task List */

-export type Filters = Partial<Task>;
+export type Filters = Partial<Task>

-export type TaskListResponse = TaskList;
+export type TaskListResponse = TaskList

-export type TaskListRequest = Omit<TaskList, 'id' | 'tasks'>;
+export type TaskListRequest = Omit<TaskList, 'id' | 'tasks'>

-export type TaskListPostRequest = Omit<TaskList, 'id' | 'complete'>;
+export type TaskListPostRequest = Omit<TaskList, 'id' | 'complete'>

 /* Task Post */

-export type TaskPostRequest = Omit<Task, 'id'>;
+export type TaskPostRequest = Omit<Task, 'id'>

 /* Task Update */

-export type TaskPatchRequest = { completed: boolean };
+export type TaskPatchRequest = { completed: boolean }

-Add cloud resources to our application
+Add cloud resources

-file, but for organization we recommend putting them together.
-So let's start by defining the resources we'll need to support our API in a new resources
+Apps built with Nitric define resources in code, you can write this in the root of any .js or .ts file, but for organization we recommend putting them together.
+So let's start by defining the resources we'll need to support our API in a resources directory.

-// todo-api/resources/apis.ts
+todo-api/resources/apis.ts

-import { api } from '@nitric/sdk';
+import { api } from '@nitric/sdk'

-export const taskListApi = api('taskList');
+export const taskListApi = api('taskList')

-import { collections } from '@nitric/sdk';
+import { kv } from '@nitric/sdk'

-import { TaskList } from 'types';
+import { TaskList } from 'types'

-export const taskListCol = collection<TaskCollection>('taskLists');
+export const taskLists = kv<TaskList>('taskLists')

-// todo-api/functions/tasks.ts
+todo-api/functions/tasks.ts

 import { taskListApi } from '../resources/apis.ts';